-The Memory Bandwidth Allocation (MBA) feature provides indirect and approximate control over memory bandwidth available per-core, and was introduced on the Intel Xeon Scalable Processor Family.
-This feature provides a method to control applications which may be over-utilizing bandwidth relative to their priority in environments such as the data-center.
+The Memory Bandwidth Allocation (MBA) feature provides indirect and approximate control over memory bandwidth available per-core.
+It was introduced in the Intel Xeon Scalable Processor Family.
+This feature provides a method to control applications that may be over-utilizing bandwidth relative to their priority in environments such as the data-center.

-The MBA feature uses existing constructs from the Resource Director Technology (RDT) feature set including Classes of Service (CLOS).
-A given CLOS used for L3 CAT for instance means the same thing as a CLOS used for MBA.
-Infrastructure such as the MSR used to associate a thread with a CLOS (the IA32_PQR_ASSOC_MSR) and some elements of the CPUID enumeration (such as CPUID leaf 10H) are shared.
+The MBA feature uses existing constructs from the Intel RDT feature set, including Classes of Service (CLOS).
+A given CLOS used for L3 CAT, for instance, means the same thing as a CLOS used for MBA.
+Infrastructure, such as the MSR used to associate a thread with a CLOS (the IA32_PQR_ASSOC_MSR) and some elements of the CPUID enumeration (such as CPUID leaf 10H), are shared.
+Certain generations include advanced hardware controllers for efficiency.
+For more information, refer to the "Intel[®] Resource Director Technology Architecture Specification."